knowsuchagency/ninjadog/README.rst

 It made more sense to me to use the existing nodejs implementation, and find a way to have it play nicely with Python.

-ppug does this by spawning the pug cli as a subprocess and communicating with it that way.
+ninjadog does this by spawning the pug cli as a subprocess and communicating with it that way.
 Furthermore, if you want to use jinja2 template syntax with your pug templates, any pug template that extends from another will need to have that template rendered through jinja2 first, and since we